-- 00 \$51.75 25% off Sale ends soon: - (b) Countdown Timer on justfab.com.
-The offer is available even after the timer expires. - (c) Limited-time Message on chicwish.com.
-The sale claims to end soon without stating a deadline.
+(b) Countdown Timer on justfab.com.
+The offer is available even after the timer expires.

+(c) Limited-time Message on chicwish.com.
+The website claims the sale will end "soon" without stating a deadline.

 Fig. 4.
 Two types of the Urgency category of dark patterns.